 OUTLYING AREAS

 Columbia River Gorge (starting point: 1 hour 10 minutes) Washington and Oregon were split many eons ago by the Columbia River and the Missoula Floods at the end of the last Ice Age.
-Left behind are dramatic canyon walls, waterfalls and a lazy river.
+Left behind are dramatic canyon walls, waterfalls and a busy river.
 Drive the whole Mt Hood Scenic Loop out through the Gorge, then circle around Mt Hood to make your way back.
 Along the way, detour to the Historic Columbia River Highway for a panoramic view of the Gorge at Crown Point Vista House and check out some of our waterfalls, including Multnomah Falls – our largest waterfall in Oregon.
 There are hiking loops at Multnomah Falls and its neighboring falls.
 For the engineers and fish counters out there, the Bonneville Dam has a good tour explaining the energy production that has tamed the river since 1938.

 Oregon Coast(1 hour 30 minutes) A day trip from here to the Central Coast will take you to Lincoln City, and then either south to Newport’s Oregon Coast Aquarium and the sea lions who have made the bay their home, or north to Pacific City and Tillamook, home to Tillamook cheese and ice cream (tasting!).
 Whichever way you head, there are pullouts for great views of the rugged coastline and lighthouses.
+Check out our blog with three Oregon Coast day trip itineraries.

 Silver Falls State Park (1 hour 15 minutes) Take scenic back roads east of the Willamette River through fields of clover, wheat, nursery stock and hops.
 When you need to stretch your legs, you’ll be at the 8.7 mile Trail of Ten Falls.
 If you’re not up for the whole hike park at North Fall and do a 3 mile loop or park at South Falls and do a 4.5 mile loop.